oscar-barlow/portfolio-website/src/_posts/2024-04-18-feeds-and-archives.md

 * News on Twitter[^3]
 * ...

 The opposite of a ticker is an archive: information that has been systematically arranged according to some scheme and optimised for later retrieval.

 It takes little to no work to use a ticker.
-An archive requires dedicated time and effort, or it degrades.
+An archive requires dedicated time and effort to maintain, or it degrades.

 You cannot organise on the basis of information in a ticker, you can only react.